ANTHROPOLOGICAL TIMELINE

 Throughout civilisation there has been an exponential population increase.
 More people lived in the 20th century than in all the time before added together.

-The ancient wooden spoked wheel remained unchanged till around 1600 with the invention of trains and trams.
-Industrial trains and railway networks developed around 1850, then cars were invented around 1900.
-And so, the increased population became mobile.
+The ancient wooden spoked wheel remained fundamentally unchanged for 2,000 years.
+Then trains and railway networks developed around 1850, and cars were invented around 1900.

 The cultural meltdown we experience now, will only happen once in the history of our planet.
 The present exchange of ideas, beliefs and values, is the most important crossing point human cultures will ever make… it could be a magical time.